travis-ci/travis-foundation/_posts/2016-04-26-diversity-tickets.md

 <span class="author">Katrin Marschner, RubyMonstas</span>

-## Unbiased* selection processes
+## Unbiased* selection processes and meritocracy

 We have thought about and experimented with different ways to select “the best” diversity tickets holders, for example through a jury process.
-A jury seems like the most obvious solution for many, however jury selection is based on meritocracy, which is a system and ideology we wish to step away from, and it also introduces bias, no matter how hard we try to select applications objectively.
+A jury seems like the most obvious solution for many, however jury selection is based on [the myth of meritocracy](http://becausefinanceisboring.com/post/93511167174/the-problem-with-disruption-and-the-idealization), which is an ideology that is in the end [harming Tech and Open Source](https://modelviewculture.com/pieces/the-open-source-identity-crisis) and we wish to step away from.
+Jury based selection also introduces [bias](https://implicit.harvard.edu/implicit/index.jsp), no matter how hard we try to select applications objectively.

 This leads to the people who make out the majority of tech deciding who “deserves the ticket the most”, and puts underrepresented people in tech in the position of [having to educate others again](http://www.ashedryden.com/blog/the-responsibility-of-diversity) and making themselves vulnerable by having to answer intrusive questions about their background and private situation.
 This is why we don’t believe in jury based selection – the process of having a jury decide who’s worthy enough to get a diversity ticket alone is questionable.